 One specific example of this is the term “queer”.
 This is a term that is embraced by some and rejected by others.
 Historically the term “queer” was used as an anti-LGBTQ+ term.
-It has since been deliberately reclaimed and embraced by some members of the LGBTQ community as a means of empowerment.
+It has since been deliberately reclaimed and embraced by some members of the 2SLGBTQ+ community as a means of empowerment.
 However, it is imperative to recognize that the selection to use or not to use that term, is the choice of each LGBTQ+ person.
 Each person has an individual identity and their own personal experiences- all are valid and all are to be respected.

 Evolving and Changing

 As we acknowledge, recognize and learn about the experiences of all people, our understanding and conceptions in this area will evolve.
-Through this evolution, language and concepts will change.
+Through this evolution, language and concepts will continue to change.
 Not only do new words emerge, but our understanding of “old” words will change.
 We recognize that words are not neutral, and they are a part of our social understanding.
-We continue to do the work in increasing our understanding and it is imperative that this work be seen as a starting point which must evolve.
+We continue to do the work in increasing our understanding and it is imperative that this work be seen as a starting point from which we must evolve.

 This resource is not able to provide an encapsulation of all experiences.
-This resource does not represent the entirety of all healthcare experiences for those who identify as part of the LGBTQ+ community.
+This resource does not represent the entirety of all healthcare experiences for those who identify as part of the 2SLGBTQ+ community.
 It is our hope that this resource be used, adapted, revised, and updated to keep the work moving forward.

 Pride Flag as a Symbol of Change

-One of the most recognizable symbols of the LGBTQ+ community is the rainbow flag.
+One of the most recognizable symbols of the 2SLGBTQ+ community is the rainbow flag.
 Most commonly we see the six-colour rainbow flag, however, the flag has gone through multiple iterations of development, originally developed with eight colours by Gilbert Baker in 1978.
 The hot pink was removed because of fabric unavailability, and royal blue replaced both the turquoise and indigo colours.